Urban Arts Fund Policies

 - Projects that can be scaled up with additional resources and those that incorporate strong outcome measures for assessment purposes.

-- Programs involving murals or other art that may be considered signage/advertising must be accordance with both Denver Arts & Venues public art policies and Denver Zoning Administration sign codes, available online.
+- Murals that may be considered signage/advertising must be accordance with both Denver Arts & Venues public art policies and Denver Zoning Administration sign codes, available at artsandvenuesdenver/public-art

-- Projects which are not considered signs by Denver Zoning must still be in accordance with Denver’s Arts & Venues public art mural policies.
+- Projects which are not considered signs by Denver Zoning must still be in accordance with Denver’s Arts & Venues public art mural policies, available at artsandvenuesdenver/public-art